top of page

 Question: Isn't this a little underpriced?

 Answer: Yes.
-Compared to other packages that offer adventure videography, headset rental, lodging, all meals, secure bike storage, in-town shuttles, free earbuds, free shirts, and several days worth of riding world class trails for this price is stupid nuts.
-On many weekends, it's difficult to get just a hotel room for under $200 a night after fees. eveRide is a literal "mom and pop" business with three little mouths to feed and a mortgage to pay.
+Compared to other packages that offer adventure videography, headset rental, lodging, all meals, secure bike storage, in-town shuttles, free earbuds, and several days worth of riding world class trails for this price is stupid nuts.
+On many weekends, it's difficult to get just a hotel room for under $200 a night after fees. eveRide is a literal "mom and pop" business with three mouths to feed and a mortgage to pay.
 It doesn't take a lot to support my family, but it does take something.
-It is inexpensive because it's meant to be a perk for the producers who contribute to the eveRide channel.

 Question: I want to ride with you and your group, but I'd rather camp than stay at the moto mansion, and I don't want to pay for any filming.
 Can I just tag along and ride?

 Answer: Sorry, but no. There's no doubt about it, I love meeting with new people and riding motorcycles, but it's not fair to my paying guests to divide my time and focus.
 Southwest Utah is filled with beautiful landscapes, plenty of camping and RV space, lots of hotels, and scores of places to eat.
-You will have a fantastic time if you make your Southwest Utah trip on your own, but I'd really love to ride with you, and I suggest taking a look at the price breakdown if you're interested in saving money.
+You will have a fantastic time if you make your Southwest Utah trip on your own.

-Question: I'd rather not pay for videography.
-Can I just get the GPS tracks of your routes?
+Question: Can I just get the GPS tracks of your routes?

 Answer: This is a difficult question.
 On one hand, I'd love to share these trails with everybody!
 After all, all these trails are on public lands and I own none of them.
 If I could transfer the coordinates from my brain to yours and guarantee that they wouldn't get shared with extremes who destroy these lands through political closures or rampant environmental abuse, I would.
 On the other hand, if you spent years perfecting a "secret sauce" that required thousands of hours of your time, a significant financial investment, and a frankly hazardous development process, would you give away the recipe?
 The intimate knowledge of these trails was garnered over years of exploration, and for every excellent trail there are a dozen dangerous, unremarkable, dead-end, or now-destroyed trails that I surveyed.
 There are thousands of trails near Saint George, and even with GPS tracks there are just too many to get to the "good stuff" without first hand knowledge of the trails.
 My clients often say that I'm like an "adventure navigation system"... they tell me what they'd like to ride and what they'd like to see, I calculate a route, and I film them as they ride it.
 So not only is the knowledge of these trails the "secret sauce recipe" that literally feeds my family, but the last time I shared GPS tracks of one of my favorite single track trails, it was shared and shared again.
 It only took a year for side by sides to turn that trail into a whooped out, rutted, dusty, trash-lined three-lane dirt highway.
 If you'd like to ride where everything is mapped, Moab is a far better option.
 The problem is that everybody else has access to those maps as well, which is why Moab is woefully overcrowded, continually under threat of environmental shutdown, and overrun with overpriced hotels and subpar restaurants.
 Please help me keep the riding areas near Saint George from becoming Moab.